Vitrectomy

 - Autoimmune diseases affecting the eye

-- Bleeding into the vitreous, resulting from trauma, high blood pressure, or diabetic retinopathy
+- Blood may leak into the vitreous, whether from trauma, high blood pressure, or diabetic retinopathy, a common diabetic complication

 - Eye infections or inflammation